 Several antiviral drugs are effective in treating shingles.
-Oral antiviral drugs such as famciclovir, valacyclovir, and acyclovir are often given, particularly to older people and to people with a weakened immune system.
+Oral antiviral drugs such as famciclovir or valacyclovir are often given, particularly to older people and to people with a weakened immune system.
+Acyclovir is sometimes used.
 The drugs should be started as soon as shingles is suspected, before blisters appear if possible.
 The drugs are likely to be ineffective if started more than 3 days after blisters appear.
 These drugs do not cure the disease, but they can help relieve symptoms and shorten their duration.

 Wet compresses are soothing, but pain-relieving drugs are often required.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen may be tried, but oral opioid analgesics are often necessary (see Pain: Treatment of Pain).
+Nonsteroidal anti-inflammatory drugs (NSAIDs) or acetaminophen may be tried, but oral opioid analgesics are often necessary (see Treatment of Pain).

 To prevent bacterial infections from developing, people with shingles should keep the affected skin clean and dry and should not scratch the blisters.

 Treatment of postherpetic neuralgia: